hwayne/learntla-v2/docs/index.rst

 .. todo::

   I'm Hillel.
-I created a `previous version <old.learntla.com>`_ of *Learn TLA+* and am the author of the book `Practical TLA+`.
+I created a `previous version <old.learntla.com>`__ of *Learn TLA+* and am the author of the book `Practical TLA+ <PT>`_.
 I wrote this because I was unsatisfied with the previous version of the website and didn't like how seeing the best resource on TLA+ wasn't free.
 I have a blog, a twitter, and a weekly newsletter.

 .. todo:: TLA+ vs pluscal page with prerequisites